 Shop and Eat in Style at West Hollywood’s Sunset Plaza

-Leave your car where it is, and explore these shops, cafes, restaurants, and spas on foot
+Leave your car where it is and explore these shops, cafés, restaurants and spas on foot.

-The Sunset Strip is known for its rock ‘n’ roll nightlife scene, but this legendary street also has some of L.A.’s best shopping, dining, fitness options, and spa treatments.
-Take a stroll, grab a bite, and treat yourself to an amazing day of shopping alongside your favorite celebs, fashionistas, swanky business travelers and locals alike.
+The Sunset Strip is known for its rock ‘n’ roll nightlife scene, but this legendary street also has some of L.A.’s best shopping, dining, fitness studios and spa treatments.
+Take a stroll, grab a bite and treat yourself to an amazing day of shopping alongside your favorite celebs, fashionistas, swanky business travelers and locals alike.
 If you’re visiting West Hollywood, this is definitely an experience you won’t want to miss.
 Your destination: 8700 Sunset Boulevard.

 Where to Eat at Sunset Plaza

 People-watch to your heart’s content while biting into a diverse offering of scrumptious food and drink.

 This sun-drenched, cheerful patio restaurant is a must-try, especially for a leisurely Sunday brunch (Hibiscus Mimosa, anyone?).
 Fresh and flavorful, the menu highlights seasonal, local ingredients.
 BBCM is open daily for breakfast, brunch, lunch and dinner.